 - how to submit your application for the program

-You should meet with admissions advisors at every school you're considering, before you make any commitment.
+You should meet with admissions advisors at every school you're considering, before you make any commitments.
 This is the best way to get your questions answered, check out the campus and computer labs, and make sure you feel comfortable with your decision.